(Why) Do Companies Still Use Manual Data Entry?

 Ready to put Rossum to the test?

 Rossum’s template free, low code, document-agnostic platform is designed to be managed by business users.
-It’s intuitive UI ensures that your IT team won’t have to waste time maintaining your intelligent document processing solution.
+It’s intuitive UI ensures that your IT team won’t have to waste time maintaining your AI document processing solution.

 You’ll free up resources to drive real value for your company rather than waste your team’s time and talent entering document data into spreadsheets and business systems.